AppointmentGuru/AppointmentGuru-Website/index.md

 ---
 id: index
 layout: home
-title: AppointmentGuru.
-The best way to manage your appointments
+title: The best way to manage your appointments
 permalink: //
 canonical: 'https://appointmentguru.co'
 description: AppointmentGuru practice management software is the best way to manage your appointments and your business